gimlet-io/gimlet-documentation/src/pages/docs/deployment-settings/image-settings.md

 Deployments with Dockerfiles are the the right choice when you have a Dockerfile available in your repository.
 Here's how you can configure a deployment using a Dockerfile.

-**Step 1:** Select Gimlet Registry.
+**Step 1:** Select a pre-configured registry.

-**Step 2:** Make sure the Dockerfile's name matches the actual Dockerfile located in the root folder of your repository in a case sensitive way.
-You can name and place your Dockerfile any way, just make sure the name is corresponding and the path is correct.
+**Step 2:** Add the Dockerfile's relative path from the project root.
+It is a case-sensitive filename.

 ![Dockerfile configuration settings in Gimlet](/docs/screenshots/image-settings/gimlet-io-using-a-dockerfile-settings.png)

 ## Static Website Template

-Static websites are deployed inside an Nginx container.
-No other container image options are available for these templates.
-There are many ways to customize static website templates, however.
+Static websites are deployed inside an Nginx container and the build command is executed on container startup.

 ![Static website template settings in Gimlet](/docs/screenshots/image-settings/gimlet-io-static-site-template-settings.png)

 **Namespace:** You can assign your application to a namespace.
 This is useful when you'd like to separate resources for this specific application.

 **Build image:** You can specify a base image Gimlet will use to build your application with.
-For Javascript frontends node:latest is usually the best option, which is specified by default.
+For Javascript frontends `node:latest` is usually the best option, which is specified by default.

 **Build script:** You can enter a custom build script, but Gimlet uses the script you can see below.